 When I was one year old, I was tattooed and shipped to another lab, along with a note that read: “Paired with Theo.
 Millie likes to hold Theo most of the time.
 Theo sometimes tires of being held and will bite Millie to get her off of him.
 Millie will act more at ease if given a towel to hold.”

-I’ve become much more confident and outgoing since I’ve been living in a small family group with my best friend, Scarlett.
+I’ve become much more confident and outgoing since I’ve been living in a small family group in the special needs play yards.
 My caregivers accept my quirks with tenderness and deep affection, and I love how they spoil me.

 Support me by donating today.